 Value Stream map

 We supplement these core maps with other exercises to further enhance clarity and alignment.
-The complete Flow Engineering framework's final result is a flow roadmap, a guide on where to focus on improving your value delivery practices.
-The service is delivered in partnership with Flow Delivered, allowing Xodiac to bring in the best and most up to date practices and draw upon industry thought leaders.
+The Flow Engineering framework's final result is a flow roadmap, a guide on where to focus on improving your value delivery practices.

-Gold - Flow Engineering Steps 1-6 - Understand future state and encompass external dependencies
+Flow Engineering Steps 4-6 - Understand future state and encompass external dependencies

-Platinum - Flow Engineering Steps 1-9 - Analysis of capabilities and prioritization
+Flow Engineering Steps 7-9 - Analysis of capabilities and prioritization

 We run through the engagement, clarify any questions and verify stakeholders.
 We confirm the schedule and initial participants for the follow-on workshops.
 The session is interactive and serves as an introduction to the collaborative work style we use.